dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 ### &#x1D76B; [We Are All Connected to God Through The Nature of Information](#we-are-all-connected-to-god-through-the-nature-of-information)

-I believe that all beings are connected to God.
+We believe that all beings are connected to God.
 Even animals.
 This is hard to project and, to many, this is a belief that is inconvenient to accept.
-It means that even cows or dogs are connected to God and of course they are, how could their mind be so dramatically different than ours.
-But that means that we must respect animals and animal rights, even if we raise them for our consumption.
+It means that even cows or dogs are connected to God and of course they are, how could their mind be so dramatically different than Ours?
+But that means that We must respect animals and animal rights, even if We raise them for our consumption.
 Think Kobe beef.
 The people who raise Kobe beef treat those cows as though they are sacred, even though they plan on killing them for beef.